-GGF results for $S{2n}$ of ${}^{47,49,51,53}$ K and ${}^{48,50,52,54}$ Ca are shown in the bottom panel in Fig. 5 and are all resulting from the infrared extrapolation.
-Different sources of uncertainty affect the present theoretical results (see Refs.
-[31,38] for a detailed discussion).
-In particular, this method breaks particle-number symmetry (like HFB theory) and generates the correct expectation values for the proton and neutron numbers only on average, with a finite variance.
+the proton and neutron numbers only on average, with a finite variance.
 However, the associated errors are expected to cancel with good accuracy for energy differences (such as $S{2n}$ ).
-The uncertainties indicated in Fig. 5 are uniquely those originating from the extrapolation fit and range between 0.4 and 1.5 MeV with increasing mass number.
+The errors indicated are uniquely those originating from the extrapolation fit and range between 0.4 to 1.5 MeV with increasing mass number.
 In general, GGF calculations are in fair agreement with measured $S{2n}$ , with the mismatch at K being on the order of the truncation error.
-The significant drop from K to K is qualitatively reproduced but overestimated by theory, which also leads to an overestimation of the empirical shell gap for potassium.
-In contrast to the N = 28 gap, which is quantitatively better reproduced, the overestimation of the N = 32 gap emerges as a common feature of ab initio calculations in this mass region (see also [35]).
-The present measurements therefore constitute an important test for the ongoing developments of chiral interactions and ab initio methods.
+The significant drop from ${}^{51}$ K to ${}^{53}$ K is qualitatively reproduced but overestimated by theory, which also leads to an overestimation of the empirical shell-gap for potassium.
+In contrast to the N = 28gap, which is quantitatively better reproduced, the overestimation of the N = 32 gap emerges as a common feature of ab initio calculations in this mass region (see also [35]).
+The present measurements therefore constitute an important test for the on-going developments of chiral interactions and ab initio methods.

 In summary, direct mass measurements performed with ISOLTRAP's multi-reflection time-of-flight mass separator show that the neutron-shell closure at N = 32 extends below the closed proton shell Z = 20.
-The empirical gap is about 1 MeV weaker than for calcium, indicating the stabilizing effect of the Z = 20 proton core and highlighting the doubly magic nature of Ca. Mean-field calculations for K and Ca show that interactions with effective parameters, although leading to more easily accessible calculations, depend on the way the parameters are fitted and are thus not always precisely enough constrained to yield robust predictions of shell effects.
-In contrast, Gorkov-Green function calculations, extended to N > 32 along the potassium chain for the first time, offer predictions that are essentially parameter-free and without any fitting to this mass region.
+The empirical gap is about 1 MeV weaker than for calcium indicating the stabilizing effect of the Z = 20 proton core and highlighting the doubly-magic nature of Ca. Mean-field calculations for K and Ca show that interactions with effective parameters, although leading to more easily accessible calculations, depend on the way the parameters are fitted and are thus not always precisely enough constrained to yield robust predictions of shell effects.
+In contrast, Gorkov-Green function calculations, extended to N > 32 along the potassium chain for the first time, offer predictions that are essentially parameter free and without any fitting to this mass region.
 By providing novel details on shell evolution, the measurements represent an important test and are instrumental for validating ab initio theories and extending them to heavier and more exotic nuclei.

 We thank T. Duguet and A. Gottberg for stimulating discussions.
-This work was supported by the German Federal Ministry for Education and Research (BMBF, Contracts No. 05P12HGCI1, No. 05P12HGFNE, and No. 05P09ODCIA), the Max-Planck Society, the European Union seventh framework through ENSAR (Contract No. 262010), the French IN2P3, the ISOLDE Collaboration, the DFG (Contract No. SFB 634), the Helmholtz Alliance Program (Contract No. HA216/EMMI), the United Kingdom Science and Technology Facilities Council (STFC, Contracts No. ST/L005743/1 and No. ST/L005816/1), and the Natural Sciences and Engineering Research Council of Canada (NSERC, Contract No. 401945-2011).
-GGF calculations were performed by using HPC resources from GENCI-CCRT (Contracts No. 2014-050707 and No. 2015-057392) and the DiRAC Data Analytic system at the University of Cambridge (BIS National E-infrastructure capital Contract No. ST/K001590/1 and STFC Contracts No. ST/H008861/1, No. ST/H00887X/1, and No. ST/ K00333X/1).
-S.K. acknowledges support from the Robert-Bosch Foundation.
-R. B. C. acknowledges support by the Max-Planck Partner group.
+This work was supported by the German Federal Ministry for Education and Research (BMBF) (contract no. 05P12HGCI1, 05P12HGFNE and 05P09ODCIA), the Max-Planck Society, the European Union seventh framework through ENSAR (contract no. 262010), the French IN2P3, the ISOLDE Collaboration, the DFG through Grant No. SFB 634, by the Helmholtz Alliance Program, Contract No. HA216/EMMI, by the United Kingdom Science and Technology Facilities Council (STFC) under Grants ST/L005743/1 and ST/L005816/1 and by the Natural Sciences and Engineering Research Council of Canada (NSERC), Grant No. 401945-2011.

+GGF calculations were performed using HPC resources from GENCI-CCRT (Grants No. 2014-050707 and 2015-057392) and the DiRAC Data Analytic system at the University of Cambridge (BIS National E-infrastructure capital grant No. ST/K001590/1 and STFC grants No. ST/H008861/1, ST/H00887X/1, and ST/K00333X/1).
+SK acknowledges support from the Robert-Bosch Foundation.